matthewsouther/osoberry/src/apply.md

 #### Kids who are successful at Osoberry School are:

-* Curious and excited to learn
+- Curious and excited to learn
-* Self-directed and also able to follow directions
+- Self-directed and also able to follow directions
-* Want to be part of a strong community
+- Want to be part of a strong community
-* Enjoy spending time outside in all weather
+- Enjoy spending time outside in all weather
-* Open to feedback and pushing through challenges
+- Open to feedback and pushing through challenges

 ### Tuition

 As we increase enrollment we hope to have scholarships available for those who need it.
 We do not currently have financial aid available.

-* **5 days per week:** $1,300/month for 11 months; includes all supplies and aftercare
+- **5 days per week:** $1,300/month for 11 months; includes all supplies and aftercare
-* **Forest Fridays only:** $300/month for 11 months; hours run 8:30-5pm and include aftercare on site
+- **Forest Fridays only:** $300/month for 11 months; hours run 8:30-5pm and include aftercare on site

+## Inquire now!

+{% include "components/contactForm.html" %}